Eliminating FOUT with CSS Font Loading API

 Should I use font-display: swap or optional with the API?

-Use swap for body text to guarantee readability during load.
+Use swap for body text to guarantee readability during load — the API class toggle then provides a smooth visual transition.
 Use optional for decorative or display fonts to eliminate layout shifts entirely.

 How do I debug failed font loads in DevTools?